carlosazaustre/community-pro/README.md

 ## Database Schema

-The database schema is designed using PostgreSQL and managed via Prisma ORM.
+The database schema is designed using PostgreSQL

-- **Schema File**: The Prisma schema is located at `prisma/schema.prisma`.

 For an in-depth explanation of the database structure, entities, and relationships, refer to the [Database Schema Documentation](./docs/database.md)